SViswanathanLab/WGS-TRCC/README.md

 ## TitanCNA_SV_WGS

-This directory contains code copy number analysis by TITAN on published dataset of Qu et al.'s baitset design.
+This directory contains code copy number analysis by TITAN on published dataset of Qu et al.'s with their baitset design. samples_qu.yaml are the tumor-normal samples from their data while samples.yaml is an example run on our institutional samples used for running Titan.